ultimatemovers/wafwaf/en/franchising.md

     or its recommended location.
 In any case, we expect about 1 year for a smaller store and we can talk about 15-30 months for larger ones, depending on several factors.
-- question: 'Jaký je Váš měsíční poplatek, který musím hradit? '
+- question: What is your monthly fee that I have to pay?
-  answer: Měsíční poplatek činí 12%.
+  answer: The monthly fee is 12%.
 - question: Je zapotřebí zaplatit kauci?
   answer: Ano, kauce činí 500.000kč a je vratná po ukončení franchisingové smlouvy.
 - question: 'Je zapotřebí zaplatit licenční poplatek? '